anoma/nspec/docs/arch/node/engines/ticker_behaviour.juvix.md

 ## Action labels

-### TickerActionLabelDoIncrement
+### TickerActionLabel constructors

+??? quote "TickerActionLabelDoIncrement"

     This action label corresponds to incrementing the counter and is relevant for the `TickerMsgIncrement` message.

-??? quote "`TickerActionLabelDoIncrement` action effect"

     This action does the following: